samkaradag/oracle2postgres-schema-validator/README.md

 Contributions are welcome!
 Please feel free to open issues or submit pull requests.

 ## License
-This project is licensed under the Apache License.
+This project is licensed under the Google License.